 Most of the writing jobs on this site are salaried, full-time positions.

-Outsourcely is a great site if you’re looking to hire someone long-term or if you’re looking for content in very specific or technical niches. to hire writers to write about very specific niches.
+Outsourcely is a great site if you’re looking to hire someone long-term or if you’re looking for content in very specific or technical niches.

 You’ll find a bunch of highly qualified candidates and I don’t think the price is bad either.